Ridalor/Customer/docs/usage.md

         r = requests.get(<address>, headers= get_headers())
     ```

-    > If there is no header, or the jwt in the header is invalid, the response will be 401 Not Found, which means that the client is not logged in as.
+    > If there is no header, the jwt in the header is invalid, the response will be 4xx status code.

 ### Get the Customer Identification Number (cid) of the currently logged in customer
 URI: /v1/customer/cid/

 To get the cid of a customer, send a get request to the docker url specified at the top with this URI: /v1/customer/cid
-The number you get is between 8 and 16 digits long.
+The number you get is 8 digits long(might change in the future).

 > The returned cid is an integer.
 This cid number below(40129339) is just an example.

-* On success, the status code is 201 and you get this json object:
+* On success, the status code is 202 and you get this json object:
     ```json
        {
            "message": "Cid for the current customer was found",